 Even if your team is working toward the same goal, they may prefer different ways of doing things.
 Some may also have different priorities.
 If not discussed properly, these differences can result to heated arguments and debates.
 To avoid this, remind your employees to stay focused on achieving the company’s objectives.
 This will encourage them to work in harmony with their colleagues.

 Leaders should ensure that employees of the same level and position are handling equal amounts of workload.
-Otherwise, those who are handling more responsibilities may end up resenting their colleagues who are given fewer tasks.
+Otherwise, those handling more responsibilities may resent their colleagues who are given fewer tasks.
+Planning out how you do things can also have an impact on reducing the risk of conflicts with your employees.
+While encouraging collaboration, you should clarify rules, define roles, and facilitate the activities.

 All of the items listed above can lead to poor group dynamics and lack of teamwork.
 This is something all call centers must avoid.
 Otherwise, they can become inefficient and unproductive.
 The best way to build camaraderie among team members is to focus on improving your organizational culture.
 Uphold professionalism, encourage open discussions, and invest in employee engagement in order to encourage everyone to work well with others.